johndunne2019/pands-project/README.md

 **Analysis_Data_Set.py**

-I have started this script drawing on the reading of an example of an analysis into the data set that I found online: https://machinelearningmastery.com/machine-learning-in-python-step-by-step/
+I have started this script drawing on the reading of an example of an analysis into the data set that I found online at this link: https://machinelearningmastery.com/machine-learning-in-python-step-by-step/

 ## References